Cornerstone is one of America's Best Colleges according to the Wall Street Journal

 • COU-785: Internship 2: Counseling Field Experience

-Licensure & Continued Professional Development
+Licensure & Professional Preparation

 Michigan Counseling Licensure

-• Complete 3,000 hours working as a counselor.
+• Complete 3,000 hours of supervised counseling experience.

-• Pass the National Counselor Exam (NCE).
+• Pass the National Counselor Examination (NCE).

 Out-of-State Licensure